MarionGatinois/Data_Python_Analysis_A4/README.md

 TO DO :

 To use the projet, you have to downoad the dataset.
 It’s on the folder on github.
+Then, save it in the same folder as API/jupyter/Template.

 ______________________